 - Deleting a Specific Title: Go to “Menu” and tap “My Downloads”.
 Then, select “Edit” from the upper-right corner and hit the delete button to get rid of it.
 Note that Netflix does not prompt a confirmation box before deleting a title so take your time and do it.

 - Deleting All the Titles: Choose “App Settings” from the menu located at the upper-left corner of the app screen.
 Tap “Delete all Downloads”.
 It’ll show a confirmation screen.
 Select “Delete” and that’s it; it’ll all be gone.

 As with any service/feature, the Netflix download feature too comes with its own set of drawbacks.
 The most important one to remember is that if Netflix removes a particular title from its library, it will cease to appear under “My Downloads”.
 Note that you cannot export downloaded content to external storage such as Hard Drives.

 For the times when you don’t have an access to the internet or simply don’t wish to use data, the download feature on Netflix serves as the perfect solution.
+Moreover, if you face any issue related to streaming, then you can contact their support.
 If you have 1-2 hours to kill on an aircraft or at a hotel room, watching a downloaded movie/TV show is the best way to avoid boredom.
 Even when you have some free time to spare at your workplace, watching downloaded content on Netflix is the best way to go, without your boss yelling at you for consuming extra data.
 However, remember to plan this in advance and download titles beforehand as you’ll still need the internet for that.